 The number one method of HIV transmission is by sexual intercourse, whether anal, vaginal, or oral.
 As long as there are body fluids exchanged via an open wound, etc, the virus can travel from one person to another.
-A mother who has HIV and is pregnant can infect her baby via child birth, while in the womb, or breast feeding.
+A mother who has HIV and is pregnant can infect her baby via childbirth, while in the womb, or breastfeed.

 What happens when HIV is undiagnosed or untreated?

 A person who has HIV but is not diagnosed or is not undergoing any treatment is very likely to develop other complications or acquire other illnesses.
 Because an HIV-positive person has a weak immune system, he or she will be unable to protect himself or herself from these foreign viruses and bacteria.
 As a result, he or she will weaken some more until he or she dies.

 What are HIV tests?

 HIV tests are there to enable people to know whether they have HIV or not.
 There are several ways to get tested for HIV, and people must know where they can avail of an HIV test so that when the need comes, they can easily find an HIV testing center or an HIV test kit for their own use.